Page updated:

 However, for water at near-UV to near-IR wavelengths, and the difference is negligible.
 However can be of order 0.1 to 1 at some UV and far-IR wavelengths, in which case the complex index of refraction must be used.

 Conservation of energy requires that the sum of the reflected and transmitted energy equal the incident energy.
 Thus the fraction of the incident energy that is transmitted is .
 It can be confusing to see that energy is conserved when different quantities such as plane irradiance, scalar irradiance, or radiance are used to describe the light, or when the incident light is not a single collimated beam.
-This is discussed in detail on the page on energy conservation.
+This is discussed in detail on the page on Energy Conservation.

 The Law for Radiance